modular/modular/AsyncRT/docs/AsyncRTRuntime.md

 alignment in a composable way, and 2) the deallocation interface also takes a size argument (making some allocator algorithms much more efficient).

 This abstraction allows for some important opportunities.
-For example, LLCL has a leak tracking and profiling allocator interface, which keep track of allocation statistics while passing requests to another allocator.
+For example, AsyncRT has a leak tracking and profiling allocator interface, which keep track of allocation statistics while passing requests to another allocator.
 This allows our unit test suite to default the leak tracking allocator, which is very handy